tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-nan
+'FILLED_IN'

 ### Label

-'A bdqffdq:ResponseStatus used to indicate that a bdqffdq:Amendment contains a proposed change to a record in a bdqffdq:hasResponseResultValue where the bdqffdq:InformationElement was bdq:Empty.'
+'FILLED_IN'

+## Controlled Value

+'FILLED_IN'

 ### Type

 NamedIndividual

-## Superclass

-'FILLED_IN'

 ### Definition

-'FILLED_IN'

-### Comment

-'FILLED_IN'
+'A bdqffdq:ResponseStatus used to indicate that a bdqffdq:Amendment contains a proposed change to a record in a bdqffdq:hasResponseResultValue where the bdqffdq:InformationElement was bdq:Empty.'

 ********************